 - Resurfacing the patella

 - Inserting a spacer

 If you’re suffering from knee pain that interferes with your daily life, contact Dr. Fuchs, orthopaedic knee specialist.
-Dr. Fuchs will be able to determine if you are a candidate for a partial or total knee replacement.
+Board-certified orthopaedic surgeon, Dr. Fuchs specializes in utilizing the latest in orthopaedic technology to provide patients in Kirkland, WA with the best orthopaedic care.
+Dr. Fuchs will take the time to address any questions or concerns you may have to help determine if you are a candidate for a partial or total knee replacement.
 Call our orthopaedic office in Kirkland at (425) 823-4000, or schedule an appointment online.